-Metro Transit's two largest modes/types of services are motor bus and light rail.
-We traced and agreed all functions for all modes/types of services from Form F-30, Operating Expenses, to the accounting system using the crosswalk.
+The two largest modes/types of service are purchased transportation motor bus mode and purchased transportation demand response mode.
+We traced and agreed functions for the two largest modes/type of services and the remaining modes/types of services from Form F-30, Operating Expenses, to the crosswalk.